How to clean a dirty embroidery hoop

 Despite taking these preventative measures, you still may end up with a super nasty hoop.
 For some types of projects, temporary adhesive spray can be very useful.
 So, the question remains… how do you clean it?

 Therefore, in order to get the hoops clean enough to resell the machines, the the store had to figure it out, and they began experimenting with several different methods of cleaning embroidery hoops.

 And the takeaway?
 I have learned that there are a lot of different ways to go about cleaning up a nasty embroidery hoops.
 And, since (as they say), there are several different ways to skin this cat, I would suggest using whatever product you have around the house.
 Here’s what works.
 I bet you have one of these items laying around.

 Wipe the hoop down with rubbing alcohol.
 Rubbing alcohol works great, but for a large hoop, it’s difficult to have a large enough container and a large enough volume of rubbing alcohol to sufficiently coat your embroidery hoop.

 Dollar Tree, as well as other stores, sell a product called LA’s Totally Awesome.
 And it’s actually totally awesome for cleaning your embroidery hoop.

 Another surprising way to clean your embroidery hoop is to soak them in WD40 and let sit for 30 minutes or so.
 Then, just wipe the hoop off and all of the nasty junk will come off easily.

 Oven Spray cleaner will do the job too.
 You spray it on, let it sit 5-10 seconds, then wipe off the gunk.

-- GooGone works pretty remarkably.
+GooGone is also an awesome embroidery hoop cleaner.
 Again, spray, wait, then rub it all off.